edhowland/viper/Bugs.md

 Probably just call it with a different prompt

 But, does it share the same history as the REPL one, if used for search?

-## Add -c option to ./vish.rb

-This should be some value option to check the syntax  of a source file and exit

 ## Come up with more functional approach to the ls command